Pydantic Representation of FHIR

 Primitive Types

-Primitive types represent simple values like strings, numbers, and dates.
-Fhircraft implements all FHIR primitive types as Python type aliases that accept both their native Python types and string representations.
+Fhircraft implements all FHIR Primitive Types as Python type aliases that accept both their native Python types and string representations.
 The types are validated using regex patterns to ensure FHIR compliance.

 str |